Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 # HuBERT: Accoustic classification
 The audio files are used for audio classification task with 3 categories with HuBERT.
 (The recipe described in the given Amazon research paper is same as done before for my thesis research).
-They manipulated the HuBERT  architecture for classification by average pooling and using a linear classifier maps the projection to three classes.
+They manipulated the HuBERT  architecture for classification by average pooling and using a linear classifier to map the projection to three classes.
 However, I need to get access to the audio files of the dataset and look at the format of the files as the speech data in swithboard is segmented in utterance units.

 # LLM-fine-tuning